 One of the oldest tools that used for praying by most religions and beliefs is prayer beads.
 The English bead derives from the Old English noun bede which means a prayer.
 From the most recently discovered a fresco picture in Akrotiri on the volcanic Greek island of Santorini (ancient Thira), from 1600 BC shows women handling a prayer beads rope.

 At least there are two kinds of plant seeds that have been used as prayer beads; those are jequirity or rosary pea (Abrus precatorius) and rudraksa seed or rudra’s tear drops or ganitri (Elaeocarpus ganitrus).
 The photo above is the prayers beads bracelets that I made from jequirity and ganitri seeds I got from Central Java last month.
-The photo can be zoomed to see details of the seeds.
+The photo can be zoomed to see detail of the seeds.

 Abrus precatorius or jequirity plant is native to India and grows in tropical and subtropical areas of the world where it has been introduced.
 It has a tendency to become weedy and invasive plant where it has been introduced.
 This plant is the member of legume that most of them have symbiotic nitrogen-fixing bacteria and they play a key role in crop rotation.
 Rosary peas got their name from their traditional use as ornamental beads for rosaries.
 The jequirity seed with brilliant warning colour; shiny red and black colour remind us to be careful with it.
 This seed is deadly.
 The poison contained within the seed is abrin, a close relative of ricin and one of the most fatal toxins on earth.
 Abrin is a stable substance that can last for a long time in extreme conditions such as very hot or very cold temperatures.
 Abrin is used in medical research because it is potential as a treatment to kill cancer cells.